What's the best way to insure my car in Mexico?

 - Holes in the policy - Are they any enhancements to overcome the holes in the policy?
 Yes, yes there are.

 Up to now we have been discussing the standard Mexico insurance policy, but there is another option.
-The extended Mexico insurance policy.
-The extended policy always starts with a standard policy.
+The Full Coverage Mexico insurance policy.
+The Full Coverage policy always starts with a standard policy.
 Meaning you have all the coverage discussed up to this point.
-However, in the extended package you get a few enhancements.
+However, in the Full Coverage package you get a few enhancements.

-- Increased Medical Payments - This will vary by program, but the extended package will always have more than the standard package.
+- Increased Medical Payments - This will vary by program, but the Full Coverage package will always have more than the standard package.

 - Increased Legal Assistance – Again, this will vary by program, but it will typically increase the legal assistance provided by the policy.

 - Increased Cost of Repair – Not happy with a $35 dollar labor rate?
-Increase with the extended coverage.
+Increase with the Full Coverage option.
 Each carrier will vary, but you can get more than double with some of the carriers.

 - Automatic Fixed Deductibles - $500 for Collision and $500 or $1000 for Theft, depending on which insurer you choose.

-- Partial Theft and Vandalism - Without the extended policy Partial Theft and Vandalism is specifically excluded.
+- Partial Theft and Vandalism - Without the Full Coverage policy Partial Theft and Vandalism is specifically excluded.